 The Company's By-Laws provide that directors be elected at each Annual Meeting of Shareholders.
 Pursuant to such By-Laws, our Board has fixed the number of directors to be elected at this year's meeting at six.
-In August 2004, our Board approved an expansion of its Board from five members to six members and elected Allan L. Schuman, Chairman of the Board of Ecolab, Inc., to become a member of our Board.
-Mr. Shuman was recommended to the Nominating and Corporate Governance Committee by a non-management director.
 The persons named as proxies in the accompanying form of proxy intend to vote in favor of the election of the six nominees for director designated below, all of whom are presently directors of the Company, to serve until the next Annual Meeting of Shareholders and until their successors are elected and shall qualify.
 It is expected that each of these nominees will be able to serve, but if any such nominee is unable to serve for any reason, the proxies reserve discretion to vote or refrain from voting for a substitute nominee or nominees.
 All directors of the Company serve terms of one year or until the election of their respective successors.